davidwisch/physicscode/site/examples/basic_reading_writing.markdown

 Below are working and complete examples of how to read data in from a file.

-There are also a number of plugins and libraries for parsing CSV and other common data formats.
-Those will not be discussed here.
+There are also a number of libraries for parsing CSV and other common data formats but those will not be discussed here.

 #### Method #1: The Whole File At Once